Skip to main content

 S3 Configuration (AWS-specific)

-You must provide Weaviate with AWS authentication details.
+For AWS, provide Weaviate with authentication details.
 You can choose between access-key or ARN-based authentication:

 Option 1: With IAM and ARN roles